yiuyiu/complete-into-react-v4/note.md

 11. eslint-plugin-jsx-ally check for accessiblity
 12. eslint-plugin-react
 13. eslintrc.json extends order is quite essential.prettier should be in the end so that it can disable something you don't want to check
+14. parser:babel-eslint before eslint lint code it should use babel-eslint parser first.
+15. in code if we want to ignore some check we can use 'eslint-disable-next-line';

 ### parcel